 My first stop was the National Museum of Finland where I learned all about Finnish history.
 The museum’s exhibits spans from the middle ages to the 19th century.
 Depending on the day, you can get free admission into the museum, which is a great option for budget travelers.

 Then I took photos of the Helsinki Central Station (don’t judge, I think train stations are cool), and explored the harbor.
 At Market Square, I enjoyed fresh salmon and fried vandace, small freshwater fish.
 And yup, you eat them whole!
+Yummy.

 Like I said earlier, Helsinki was super safe and easy to explore on foot.
 Throw away the map, explore the parks, shops, and cafes, and take your time enjoying the city.
 There aren’t any overwhelming sites, like the Louvre or Vatican City, that demand a ton of your time, so avoid sticking to a strict schedule.

-Venture to Suomenlinna
+Day Trip to Suomenlinna

 Only visit if the sun is shining.
 All of the attractions are outdoors, and I don’t know about you, but I’d be miserable here if it rained.
 Keep an eye on the weather.

 The fortress is amazing.
 You feel like you’re back in time, searching the open seas for intruders, and you’re free to climb and roam as you wish.
 Just make sure to watch your step on the uneven stairs.
 A twisted ankle wouldn’t be very pleasant.
 Bring good walking shoes.

 However you need to pay for a boat to reach the island.
 Kind of like Alcatraz in San Francisco.
 So it’s “free but not really free” if you know what I mean.
 Another suggestion is to catch an early boat.
 I went on a gorgeous day and took a boat at 10 am., which turned out to be perfect.
 I returned at 1 pm. and noticed cruisers swamped the mid-afternoon boats.
 Avoid at all costs unless you want to give yourself a raging headache, in which case, be my guest.

 To summarize: Finnish nature is gorgeous, and if you don’t have time to see its countryside (like me), then you need to make going to Suomenlinna a priority.